 Technologies are evolving constantly and with speed, so don’t be tempted to choose Java just because Amazon was once written in that language.
 That was decades ago, and Amazon didn’t have much of a choice back then.
-There are already many new, proven and more efficient technologies that can be tailored to the requirements of any particular project.
+There are already many new, proven and more efficient technologies that can be tailored to the requirements of any particular project for MVP development services.

 For example, at SECL Group, when one of our teams begins work on a project, they will explore which technologies are best suited in this particular case.
-After that, we are able to offer our clients a range of suitable technology stack options and provide technical justifications for each of them, helping clients make informed decisions
+After that, we can offer our clients a range of suitable technology stack options and provide technical justifications for each of them, helping clients make informed decisions

 - Research and design everything in detail during the initial stage of the project.
 Good decisions made at this point will minimize the need for further rework.
 You can learn more about designing a major project by reading our article on this

 - Limit MVP functionality to a set of only the most basic features.
-This may seem counterintuitive, but in fact this is very much in line with the main principle of creating an MVP for startups.
+This may seem counterintuitive, but in fact, this is very much in line with the main principle of MVP development for startups.
 Remember that we are talking about the minimum product.
-Too often, project participants try to incorporate all of the proposed functions into this first, in actual fact, test version of a product.
-It is absolutely not necessary to do this.
+Too often, project participants try to incorporate all of the proposed functions into this first, in fact, test version of a product.
+It is not necessary to do this.